barrel/shopify-vite/packages/vite-plugin-shopify-modules/README.md

 ## Bugs

-Please create an issue if you found any bugs, to help me improve this project!
+Please create an issue if you found any bugs, to help us improve this project!